dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 * Run programs up to 100x faster than Hadoop MapReduce in memory, or 10x faster on disk.
 * Write applications quickly in Java, Scala, Python, R.
 * Spark offers over 80 high-level operators that make it easy to build parallel apps.
 And you can use it interactively from the Scala, Python and R shells.
-* Apache Spark has an advanced DAG execution engine that supports cyclic data flow and in-memory computing.
+* Apache Spark has an advanced Directed Acyclic Graph (DAG) execution engine that supports cyclic data flow and in-memory computing.

 ![Total Order Sort, Step 3](images/spark.png)